Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

 \section{Aggregated Hawkes process}

-Standard estimation techniques for the parameters of the Hawkes process require that the available data include exact information on the time and characteristics of the events.
-However, in many situations researchers only have access to some limited information about the events: they might know the date or region an event occurred, without having access to its precise time stamp or location.
+Standard estimation techniques for the parameters of the Hawkes process require that the available data include exact temporal and spatial information.
+However, researchers often only have access to limited event information, such as the date or region an event occurred, without its precise time stamp or location.
 We refer to such data as ``aggregated'' point pattern data, and we consider estimation of parameters of the underlying process when the underlying exact event occurrence follows a Hawkes process.

-In this section, we introduce the proposed Bayesian approach for estimating the parameters in spatio-temporal Hawkes processes when aggregation occur over time, space, or both.
+In this section, we introduce the proposed Bayesian approach for estimating the parameters of Hawkes processes when aggregation occurs over time, space, or both.
 We introduce aggregated point patterns in \cref{subsec: aggregated event}, and we link them to the exact, latent point pattern data in \cref{framework}, which is the basis of our approach.
-In \cref{subsec:identifiability}, we show that the true underlying Hawkes process model is identifiable based on aggregated temporal or spatio-temporal data.
-We introduce the models that we consider in \cref{subsec:model} and give details about the MCMC steps in \cref{subsec:MCMC}.
+In \cref{subsec:identifiability}, we show that the true underlying temporal or spatio-temporal Hawkes process model is identifiable based on aggregated data.
+We introduce specific functional forms in \cref{subsec:model} and give details about the MCMC steps in \cref{subsec:MCMC}.